developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 3. **Click "Deploy" and follow prompts**.
 A window will appear similar to the image below.
 4. **Restart the device to complete the installation**.

-> **Note: For persistent installations on Windows CE (the lowermost two options on the "Installer" screen above), a cold boot/cleanPS (clean persistent storage) is required to complete the installation**.

 <!--
 <img alt="" style="height:350px" src="../../images/getting-started/setup/WM_setup_01.jpg"/>
 <br>